Pleio/elasticsearch/README.md

 # An Elasticsearch integration for Elgg
 This plugin adds full-text search capabilities to your Elgg installation, allowing you to search through entities and annotations (in ELGG 1.8).
-It replaces the search_advanced plugin.

 ## Installation and configuration
 1. Install the plugin (and it's dependencies) by running: